hiveot/hiveot.github.io/index.md

 ## Overview

 With billions of IoT devices being used, and this number growing fast, the [WoT](https://www.w3.org/TR/?title=web%20of%20things) provides standards to support interoperability between IoT devices and its consumers.
+It addresses one of the biggest problems in IoT today.

+However, without sufficiently high guarantee of security, the work to ensure interoperability is inadequate for building practical applications.
-However, interoperability isn't enough if security isn't sufficiently addressed.
-The current WoT architecture does allow for Things to act as a server and seems to encourage it.
+The current WoT architecture does allow for Things to act as a server and seems to be biased towards it.
+Implementing a secure server is difficult and requires constant vigilance and software updates to keep up.
 Having billions of servers potentially exposed to the internet is a security nightmare waiting to happen.
-WoST aims to prevent this from happening.
+Especially considering that most will never see an update after they are shipped.
+WoST aims to prevent this from becoming a problem.

-The primary objective of WoST is to improve security in WoT by not allowing Things to expose a server, except when its purpose is to be a server.
+The primary objective of WoST is to improve security in WoT simply by not allowing Things to expose a server, except when its purpose is to be a server.
 It aims to be WoT compliant except where this objective would be compromised.

 It is the hope that 'WoST' compliancy will become a must have for the security minded consumer when purchasing IoT devices.

-This approach requires the use of a gateway.
-This is not considered a major hindrance to adoption as the cost can be offset with the lower cost of a simpler 'Thing' design.
-Rather than configuring each Thing, a centralized configuration facility on a gateway will further simplify its usage.
+This approach requires the use of a gateway to act on behalf of connected Things.
+Rather than configuring each Thing, a centralized configuration facility on a gateway will let users manage the configuration.
+The gateway approach is already quite common for existing IoT devices such as ZWave and Zigbee and does not seem to be a hindrance to adoption.

 ## The Problem With WoT's Reference Implementation